stardustapp/dustjs/server-koa/README.md

 creating and invoking a simple Skylink service.

-For a more complex example, `examples/time-server.js` demonstrates creating a reactive (WebSocket-based) endpoint and streaming from it.
+For a more complex example, `examples/time-server.js` demonstrates creating a reactive (WebSocket-based) endpoint and streaming data from it.

+Finally, `examples/reversal-server.js` configures a Reversal server which allows individual clients to "mount" their own client-side API into the server's API for other clients to consume.
+This is useful for exposing Skylink APIs from web browsers and similar limited environments.